Mic92/python-mpd2/README.rst

 Difference with python-mpd
 --------------------------

-python-mpd2 is a fork of
-`python-mpd`_.
 python-mpd2 is a fork of `python-mpd`_.
-While 0.4.x was backwards compatible with python-mpd, starting with 0.5 provides enhanced features which are *NOT* backward compatibles with the original `python-mpd`_ package.
-(see PORTING.txt for more information)
+While 0.4.x was backwards compatible with python-mpd, starting with 0.5 provides enhanced features which are *NOT* backward compatibles with the original `python-mpd`_ package.  (see PORTING.txt for more information)

 The following features were added: